11 Ways to Get More (Real!) Followers on Instagram in 2019

-Besides, the sponsors got several “shout outs” by the contest organiser.
+Besides, the sponsors got several “shout outs” by the contest organizer.

-But, what is important, it has collected a huge community of illustrators together, whom the online stores selling artists supplies can market their products to.
+But, what is important, it has brought about a high volume of user-generated content and collected a huge community of illustrators together, whom the online stores selling artists supplies can market their products to.

 The example below shows an SFS of @adidas, sports brand, and @omabegho1, sports model.